SiddhantGodboleGit/Li-locks-from-s-x-locks/README.md

 # L<sub>i</sub> locks from shared and exclusive locks
-Implementing Layered Locks For A Commutativity Table In Layered Locking using exclusive(write) and shared(read) locks.
+Implementing Locks For A Commutativity Table In Layered Locking using exclusive(write) and shared(read) locks.
 ## Overview :
 - Goal is to implement a Lock system for a Specific Commutavity table **without a manager or busy-waiting**.
 - Each Lock is an **array of N (No. of operations)(columns in table) basic r/w locks**.